-If you live in a condominium, single-family house, or townhome that is part of a common interest development in South Carolina, you are most likely responsible for paying dues and assessments to a condominium association (COA) or homeowners’ association (HOA).
-If you fall behind in payments, in most cases the COA or HOA can get a lien on your home that could lead to a foreclosure.
+Residents who live in a community setting—whether it’s a condominium, townhouse, or single-family home—in South Carolina usually have to pay assessments to their COA or HOA.
+If you fall behind in those payments, in most cases, the COA or HOA can get a lien on your home that could lead to a foreclosure.

-Read on to learn about the particular requirements for COA and HOA foreclosures in South Carolina.
+In this article, you’ll learn about COA and HOA foreclosures and related laws in South Carolina.

-HOAs are also controlled by their governing documents, which include the Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws.
-The specific rules regarding assessments liens can typically be found in these governing documents.
-(You should have received copies of the CC&Rs and bylaws when you purchased your property.
-Find out more about what's in your HOA CC&Rs and other relevant documents in Nolo’s article Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents.)
+COAs and HOAs are also controlled by their governing documents, which typically include a Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws.
+The specific rules regarding assessments liens can usually be found in these governing documents.
+You likely received copies of the CC&Rs and bylaws when you purchased your property.

-In most cases, a COA or HOA has the power to place a lien on your property if you become delinquent in paying the monthly dues and/or any special assessments (collectively referred to as assessments).
+In most cases, a COA or HOA has the power to place a lien on your property if you become delinquent in paying the assessments.
 Generally, the lien will automatically attach to the home from the time that the assessment comes due.

 To find out which charges a particular South Carolina HOA may include in its lien, check the association's CC&Rs or other governing documents.

-Lien priority determines what happens to other liens, mortgages, and lines of credit if your HOA or COA lien is foreclosed.
+Lien priority determines what happens to other liens, mortgages, and lines of credit if a COA or HOA lien is foreclosed.
 (To learn more about lien priority and its importance in HOA foreclosures, see What happens to my mortgages if the HOA forecloses on its lien?)

 If you default on the assessments, the COA or HOA can foreclose.
-A common misconception is that the association cannot foreclose if you are current with your mortgage payments.
-However, the association’s right to foreclose has nothing to do with whether you are current on your mortgage payments.
-(Learn more about HOA liens and foreclosure.)
+A common misconception is that the association can’t foreclose if you’re current with your mortgage payments.
+But the association’s right to foreclose has nothing to do with whether you’re caught up on your home loan.

 An HOA’s foreclosure rights come from the governing documents of the association.
 To find out the process that the HOA must follow to foreclose a lien for unpaid assessments, read the association’s governing documents.

-If you are facing a COA or HOA foreclosure, you should consult with an attorney licensed in South Carolina to discuss all legal options available in your particular circumstances.
-(See our HOA Foreclosure topic page for articles on HOAs, possible options to catch up if you are delinquent in payments, how bankruptcy can help discharge dues, HOA super liens, and more.)
+If you’re behind in assessments and facing a COA or HOA foreclosure, consider consulting with an attorney licensed in South Carolina to discuss all legal options available in your particular circumstances.